Stability of Sobolev inequalities on Riemannian manifolds with Ricci curvature lower bounds: Preliminaries

 \begin{definition} A metric measure space $\Xdm$ satisfies the $\RCD(K,N)$ condition for some $K \in \R$, $N \in(1,\infty)$, if it is infinitesimally Hilbertian and satisfies the $\CD(K,N)$ condition \end{definition} To keep the exposition shorter will not recall the definition of the $\CD(K,N)$ condition and instead focus on recalling the key properties of $\RCD$ spaces used in this note.

 We start recalling that $\RCD(K,N)$ spaces satisfy the Bishop-Gromov inequality \cite{Sturm06I,Sturm06II}:

-where $v_{K,N}(r)$ is the volume of a ball of radius $r$ in the $(K,N)$-model space, see \cite{Sturm06I,Sturm06II} for the precise definition.
+where $K^+$ is the positive part of $K$ and $v_{K,N}(r)$ is the volume of a ball of radius $r$ in the $(K,N)$-model space, see \cite{Sturm06I,Sturm06II} for the precise definition.
 We only recall the particular case $v_{0,N}(r)=\omega_Nr^N$.
 In particular $\RCD(K,N)$ spaces are uniformly locally doubling and, since they support a weak local Poincar\'e inequality \cite{Rajala12}, by the work \cite{Cheeger00} we have:

 Since $\RCD(K,N)$ spaces are geodesic and uniformly locally doubling, they admit a reverse doubling inequality.
 We omit the standard argument (see e.g.\cite[Prop.
 3.3]{GrigoryanHuLau09}). \begin{lemma} Let $\Xdm$ be an $\RCD(K,N)$ space for some $N\in(1,\infty),K\in\R$.
 Then there exists $\gamma=\gamma(N)>0$ and $R_{K^-,N}>0$ (with $R_{0,N}=+\infty$) such that for every ball $B_R(x)\subsetneq \X$ with $R\le R_{K^-,N}$, it holds